argoproj-labs/argocd-operator/docs/reference/argocd.md

 --- | --- | ---
 CA.ConfigMapName | `example-argocd-ca` | The name of the ConfigMap containing the CA Certificate.
 CA.SecretName | `example-argocd-ca` | The name of the Secret containing the CA Certificate and Key.
-Certs | [Empty] | Properties in the `argocd-tls-certs-cm` ConfigMap.
-Define custom TLS certificates for connecting Git repositories via HTTPS.
+InitialCerts | [Empty] | Initial set of certificates in the `argocd-tls-certs-cm` ConfigMap for connecting Git repositories via HTTPS.

 ### TLS Example